Connecticut Police Chiefs Association

 Echoing the same sentiment, Chief Bernegger also emphasized the importance of the "Move Over" law and the need for drivers to stay vigilant.
 "When you see flashing lights, slow down and move over.
 It’s a simple action that can save lives—ours and yours," he said.

 This kickoff event showcased the close partnership between police and other crash responder agencies, including fire services, EMS, towing companies, and transportation officials.
-News outlets covering the event included NBC who captured the wide range of specialized equipment on display, including police vehicles outfitted with advanced safety technology.
-Channel 3 (WFSB) provided comprehensive coverage of the event, ensuring that the public sees firsthand the dedication and resources involved in keeping roadways safe
+News outlets covering the event included NBC CT who captured the wide range of specialized equipment on display, including police vehicles outfitted with advanced safety technology.
+Channel 3 (WFSB) provided comprehensive coverage of the event, ensuring that the public sees firsthand the dedication and resources involved in keeping roadways safe.
+View the WFSB/CBS news coverage.

 National Crash Responders Safety Week serves as a reminder of the collective responsibility to protect those working to secure crash scenes.
 For police, it underscores their dual role as protectors of public safety and as advocates for crash responders' welfare.